Table of Contents

 What Others Are Saying

 The TrustPilot reviews are overwhelmingly positive.
-MFF has a 4.9 score, more than enough to be labeled “excellent.”
+MFF has a 4.8 score, more than enough to be labeled “excellent.”
 They also have more than 10,000 reviews, which is a ton for a company that’s been around for only a few years.
 They actually have more reviews than FTMO, and FTMO has been around forever.
+A whopping 92% of those reviews give My Forex Funds a full five stars.
+That’s a pretty good percentage of satisfied customers!

 It’s always hard to determine the credibility of reviewers on social media.
 Social media seems to bring out the extremes—love it or hate, so long as you express it.
 Nowhere is this more true than on MFF’s Instagram account.
 Every MFF post has comments ranging from unbridled adulation to bitter resentment.